 The first visit is an important appointment.
-It is an opportunity for Dr. Scherer to evaluate your dental health, but most importantly it is an opportunity for us to discuss your goals and desires.
+It is an opportunity for Dr. Scherer or Dr. Shotell to evaluate your dental health, but most importantly it is an opportunity for us to discuss your goals and desires.

 A general list of the things we evaluate includes: A head and neck exam with oral cancer screening, muscle exam, bite evaluation (occlusion), facial structure, examination of teeth for decay or fractures, periodontal evaluation (gums and bone support), X-ray examination and a cosmetic consultation if you request it.
 There are many nuances and details that would take too much room to discuss here, but suffice to say, it is a very thorough exam.
 We tell patients to anticipate being in the office for 1.5-2 hours for this initial exam.

 We try to give a comprehensive treatment plan addressing all of your dental needs in a cohesive & logical manner at this appointment.
 Occasionally, a complex medical history or treatment plan may require a secondary evaluation with further records before establishing a treatment plan, or a return visit may be necessary for presentation of the findings and proposed treatment.

 Please assist us by providing the following information at the time of your consultation:

 - Any x-rays you may have – if applicable (see below).

 - A list of medications you are currently taking.